Basilica Chronograph 3133 Anna Karenina

 ANNA KARENINA - Poljot Basilica

 This chronograph has an elaborately designed polished stainless steel case and it is characterized by many details.
-These include the screwed lugs, the onion crown and the white dial with the attached metallic-colored indices.
-The 3133 Poljot caliber is particularly beautiful - this can be seen well through the standard glass bottom with a labeled edge.
+These include the screwed lugs, the onion crown and the white dial with the applied metallic-colored indices.
+The 3133 Poljot caliber is particularly beautiful - you can see it through the standard glass bottom with a labeled rim.

-Time display: hours / minutes / seconds, date, chronograph: stop function (adding up), 30-minute counter
+Time display: hours / minutes / seconds, date, chronograph: stop function (adding), 30-minute counter

 INDICATORS | SHOW:

-Polished stainless steel, lug width 20mm, waterproof (manufacturer information; no guarantee!), Sapphire glass, pressed-on glass bottom with sapphire glass, Ø 40mm, height 13mm
+Polished stainless steel, lug width 20mm, waterproof (manufacturer information; no guarantee!), Sapphire crystal, pressed glass bottom with sapphire crystal, Ø 40mm, height 13mm

-Dial: white, hands: metallic, numerals / indices: metallic, scales: black
+Dial: white, hands: metallic, numerals / indices: metallic applied, scales: black

 Technical data Poljot / MakTime 3133